moasgh/BumbleBee/DataCollections/Twitter/README.md

     Access_Token_Secret = ''
 ```

-# Selecte your DataBaseName And list the langiages you are going to collect
+# Selecte your DataBase name And list of the languages you are going to collect

 ```
     CONNECTION_STRING = "sqlite:///Twitter.db"